Humans love stories. That is why the most popular brands aren’t the ones with the best products/services, they are the ones with the best stories.

 4. Create a Storyboard

 Ideally, every story has three parts - the beginning and the ending with a plot twist in the middle.
 A brand video is no exception to that.
 You can think of your brand video as a mini move about your services and products.
-The only difference being that your brand video should be a reflection of your brand story, its vision, mission and value system.

 5. Write a Strong Script